Shicheng-Guo/OralCancerMCRI/README.md

 Project Update:

 * 2019/10/25, 2nd meeting with Steve, Ingrid and Neel.
 We fixed the main research aim in this meeting and find UW-collaborator:[Dr. Randy Kimple](https://www.humonc.wisc.edu/team_member/randall-kimple/).
 Obviously, Dr. Kimple prefer to do oral cavity cancer in this project.
-* 2019/7/12, In MCRI scientist meeting, I gave a talk about "" and Ingrid think we can do the similar work in oral cancer.
+* 2019/7/12, In MCRI scientist meeting, I gave a talk about "Genome-wide cell-free DNA fragmentation in patients with cancer" and Ingrid think we can do the similar work in oral cancer in MCRI.